-Response to Comments: Although TCAC does inquire whether local entities have signed off on a project's CEQA and NEPA requirements, TCAC is not legally required to perform an additional CEQA or NEPA review.
-Such reviews tend to take excessive staff time.
-TCAC received comments both in support and opposition to this change, with most supporting the change regarding NEPA, and with many concerns expressed regarding the removal of CEQA clearance approval.
-To address concerns regarding CEQA and entitlement timing, TCAC staff will revise Attachment 26 going forward to include the CEQA process by requiring all discretionary reviews and any other entitlement requirements to be approved.
-Thus CEQA is still needed for readiness points.
+Response to Comments: TCAC received comments both in support and opposition to this change, with many concerns addressing the removal of CEQA clearance approval.
+To address concerns regarding CEQA and entitlement timing, TCAC staff will revised Attachment 26 going forward to include the CEQA process by requiring all discretionary reviews and any other entitlement requirements to be approved.